exp0rs/weather-app/README.md

     - Fetching data from api.openweathermap.org
     - Cheking for wrong city name (msg ing form)
     - Lading data icon (animated rainbow)

+### what will be added:
+    -Changing color scheme by data forecast weather -Code structure will be changed